 TL;DR

-Neuralink operates as a brain-computer interface that implants the N1 device into the brain's cortex to record neural activity from 1,024 electrodes across 64 flexible threads.
-The R1 robot completes the 30-minute insertion procedure with high precision, allowing immediate use, as shown by UK patient Paul who controlled a computer with thoughts hours after surgery.
+Neuralink operates as a brain-computer interface that implants the N1 device into the brain's cortex to record neural activity from 1,024 electrodes across 128 flexible threads.
+The R1 robot completes the < 1 hour insertion procedure with high precision, allowing immediate use, as shown by UK patient Paul who controlled a computer with thoughts hours after surgery.
 Machine learning decodes these signals into commands for computers or robotic arms, transmitted wirelessly via Bluetooth to a mobile app.
-As of October 28, 2025, over 13 patients—including Alex, the first to control a robotic arm, and ALS patient Nick who feeds himself independently—demonstrate practical applications in the PRIME and CONVOY studies.
+As of October 28, 2025, over 13 patients, including Alex Conley, the first to control a robotic arm, and ALS patient Nick Wray who feeds himself independently, demonstrate practical applications in the PRIME and CONVOY studies.
 Elon Musk's direction positions Neuralink to expand into speech restoration and beyond.